 Leadership and Empowerment

-Students have opportunities to make their voices heard and advance their leadership skills in every division of the school.
-We know that even very young children can practice these skills and should have meaningful opportunities to develop them early on.
+Students have opportunities to make their voices heard and advance their leadership skills in every school division.
+We know that even very young children can practice these skills and have meaningful opportunities to develop them early on.

 Ready for High School